 Even after you have completed breast cancer treatment, your doctors will want to watch you closely.
 It’s very important to go to all of your follow-up appointments.
 During these visits, your doctors will ask if you are having any problems and may do exams and lab tests or imaging tests to look for signs of cancer or treatment side effects.

 Almost any cancer treatment can have side effects.
 Some might only last for a few days or weeks, but others might last a long time.
 Some side effects might not even show up until years after you have finished treatment.
 Visits with your doctor are a good time for you to ask questions and talk about any changes or problems you notice or concerns you have.

-At first, your follow-up appointments will probably be scheduled for every 3 to 6 months.
+- Doctor visits: At first, your follow-up doctor visits will probably be scheduled for every few months.
 The longer you have been free of cancer, the less often the appointments are needed.
 After 5 years, they are typically done about once a year.

-If symptoms, exams, or tests suggest a recurrence, imaging tests such as an x-ray, CT scan, PET scan, MRI scan, bone scan, and/or a biopsy may be done.
+If symptoms, exams, or tests suggest a possible recurrence of your cancer, imaging tests such as an x-ray, CT scan, PET scan, MRI scan, bone scan, and/or a biopsy may be done.
 Your doctor may also look for circulating tumor cells in the blood or measure levels of blood tumor markers such as CA-15-3, CA 27-29, or CEA.
 The blood levels of tumor markers go up in some women if their cancer has spread to bones or other organs such as the liver.
 They are not elevated in all women with recurrence, so they aren't always helpful.
 If they are elevated, your doctor might use them to monitor the results of therapy.

-It is also important to keep health insurance.
+Even after treatment, it’s very important to keep health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.

-Last Revised: 02/22/2016
+Last Revised: 05/04/2016